 The phrase "Born Again" is traditionally associated with the concept of spiritual regeneration.
 However, from a Hebrew perspective, there are several parallels:

-* Return: A "returning" to one's true self and to Yahuah (God) whom is the Author of Truth.
+* Return: A "returning" to one's true self and to God whom is the Author of Truth.

 * Conversion: a transition from one state of being to another, much like a rebirth.